 North Dakota, Montana

-Bakken Formation DUC Wells holds steady at 328 wells
+Bakken Formation DUC Wells edges higher to 240 wells

 Major tight oil play in the Williston Basin.
 The Bakken and underlying Three Forks formations produce light, sweet crude.